 Knox County Schools Executive Director of Student Supports Jason Myers addresses the district's Community Task Force at a meeting in South Knoxville last week.
-He discussed a multitude of issues including how to serve students with disabilities and heath protocols as the schools prepare to reopen in the wake of the COVID-19 pandemic. rce's findings to the Knox County Board of Education at work session meeting o Wednesday, July 8.
-That meeting will be held at 5 p.m. at Askew will present the task.
-Attendance will be limited due, to reopen the district schools to physical distancing protocols The meeting will, however, be n streamed on the KCS website Knox County Schools Superintendent Bob Thomas will meeting on July 15.
+He discussed a multitude of issues including how to serve students with disabilities and heath protocols as the schools prepare to reopen in the wake of the COVID-19 pandemic. force's findings to the Knox County Board of Education at its work session meeting on Wednesday, July 8.
+That meeting will be held at 5 p.m. at the Andrew Johnson Building Askew will present the task Attendance will be limited due to physical distancing protocols The meeting will, however, be streamed on the KCS websit Knox County Schools Superintendent Bob Thomas then make the decision on how to reopen the district schools at the board's regular session meeting on July 15.